majorsilence/Dev/docs/Dev/NuGet.md

+---
+layout: base
+title: NuGet
+---

 # Using NuGet
 Generally using nuget is very simple.
 Using visual studio/xamarin studio/monodevelop right click your solution or project and select "Add Nuget Package".
 Find your package and add it.
 It is auto added.
 Any time you now clone your project on a new computer the first time you build your project it will restore your nuget references.

-# Create a Nuget Package
+# Create a NuGet Package
 write me

 # Add NuGet source